 Dear Parent / Carer

-As you may have seen in the news, the Government announced late yesterday that the staggered return to school for all secondary school students has been amended.
+As you may have seen in the news, the Government announced late yesterday that all secondary school students will have a staggered return to school in the new calendar year.

 The statement says “Students in exam year groups, vulnerable children and children of key workers will all attend school or college in person from the start of term.